All of us have grown up reading about the Great Pyramids of Giza in history class. But can you actually stay at the Pyramids?

 2. Steigenberger Pyramids Cairo

 Steigenberger Pyramids Cairo is one of the best hotels located nearest the Pyramids.
-This means you can view the Pyramids without any difficulty from the comfort of your rooms.
+This means you can view the Pyramids without any difficulty from the comfort of your room.
 This 5-star hotel has an impressive swimming pool from where the Pyramids are visible.

 The rooms, the lobby, and the dining areas are all intricately decorated with luxurious designs.
 This hotel is about halfway between the Pyramids entrance and the Grand Egyptian Museum, so its a great vicinity, slightly set back from the main